 - Level 1 – Family, friend, or 1099 contractor who does IT on the side.
 No contract or scalable method of contacting them (text/email owner directly for help).
 They likely do not resell hardware but instead, they’ll send you links to buy equipment online.
 The IT Company owner performs technical work, even the minor stuff.
 There is a high likelihood they do not have an errors & omissions policy or cybersecurity insurance.
 Successful businesses that use these types of companies will outgrow and replace this type of IT resource quickly.

-- Level 2 - Micro IT Company or an incorporated individual.
+- Level 2 – Micro IT Company or an incorporated individual.
 The IT Contract could be either a handshake agreement or written.
 There is possibly a general mailbox for IT requests, if not the owner’s email and cellphone like in a Level 1 Company.
 Likely unfamiliar with industry regulations and trends, as they’re so busy driving from client to client to perform reactive work.
 They may resell hardware, such as high margin “white-box” custom computers.
-They possibly has some insurance, and it is important to confirm this if you work in a regulated industry, as this is an easy corner to cut.
+They possibly have some insurance, and it is important to confirm this if you work in a regulated industry, as this is an easy corner to cut.
 Successful businesses will often want more than an IT Company like this can offer and they’ll move to a more robust IT resource when budget allows or a large downtime event occurs.

 - Level 3 – Established IT Company (aka Managed Service Provider).
 There is always a signed contract that lays everything out and scales with your size.
 They resell name brand business-class hardware.
 They have an errors & omissions policy and cybersecurity insurance.
 The Level 3 IT Company has a robust workflow for tracking tickets.
 The owners and technical staff do not work via cell phones and direct email addresses, as this is an unscalable method to support IT for a business.